Poofix/TAQMAC-Eclipse/README.md

 TAQMAC is a Domain Specific Language thought for assisting webmasters in the creation of _Visit us_ or _Contact_ page of companies websites through a natural language easily understandable by non-developers.

-To read documentation about TAQMAC Domain Specific Language, click here [TODO link to taqmac-dsl/dev readme].
+To read documentation about TAQMAC Domain Specific Language, [click here](https://github.com/adrienstora/taqmac-dsl/blob/master/README.md).

 # Installation guide